 Context - Both municipalities share environmentally sensitive and important natural features within the Plan Area (Map 3).
-The Plan Area includes significant water bodies including the North Saskatchewan River and sections of Wasagamu Lake and Alma Lake.
+The Plan Area includes significant water bodies including Lac Sante and the North Saskatchewan River.
+Both municipalities have jointly adopted an existing ASP for Lac Sante which will continue to inform the planning and development of the area.
 Both municipalities recognize the importance of maintaining the health of natural systems to the quality of life in the region and the overall health of the watershed.